Actual Cash Value Home Insurance Explained: What It Is & How Payouts Work

 Pincher's Pro Tip

 If your roof is 10+ years old, contact your insurer now to find out if you're on ACV or RCV for roof coverage.
-Insurers sometimes quietly shift roofs from RCV to ACV at renewal — and many homeowners don't notice until they file a claim.
-You can learn more about roof replacement coverage to understand exactly what your policy covers.
+Insurers frequently shift roofs from RCV to ACV at renewal, and many homeowners don't notice until they file a claim.
+Our guide on old roof insurance requirements explains how carriers set these thresholds.

 Can You Switch from ACV to Replacement Cost Mid-Policy?

 1. Call your agent or insurer and request a coverage review.
-Ask specifically about adding a replacement cost endorsement.
+Ask specifically about adding a replacement cost endorsement, such as Allstate's Roof Surfaces Extended Coverage endorsement (typically available only for roofs under 15 years).

 2. Home valuation: Your insurer may require an updated home valuation or inspection to determine the current rebuild cost.

-3. Policy endorsement: The upgrade is added via a policy endorsement.
-This takes effect immediately or on a specified date — it does not apply retroactively to past claims.
+3. Policy endorsement: The upgrade is added via a policy endorsement and takes effect immediately or on a specified date.
+It does not apply retroactively to past claims.

 Timing Matters

 Upgrading your coverage after damage has occurred will not help you on that existing claim.
 Coverage changes are not retroactive.
-If you're considering switching to RCV, do it before a storm season or before your roof ages further.
+If you're considering switching to RCV, do it before storm season or before your roof ages further, since Insurify projects home insurance rates to rise another 4% on average in 2026, with double-digit hikes in states like California, Nebraska, and Georgia.

 Smart Savings Made Simple!